VSRUG-alex/vsrug-oculars/README.rst

 vsrug-oculars
 =============

-VSRUG ocular collection for use in Stellarium.
+VSRUG ocular plugin collection for use in Stellarium.

 Copy this file as `ocular.ini` to your local Stellarium config directory (it contains `config.ini`) under `modules/Oculars/`.

 Unfortunately, there is currently no way to cleanly merge ocular data from several organisations/places.

-- Windows users can best rename the file before/after use, in order to keep whatever they created locally
+- Windows users can best rename the existing file before/after use, in order to keep whatever they created locally
 - Linux users are lucky: they can use symlinks.

 Some images